 What If I Don’t Clear My Samples?

 As an independent artist, it’s quite likely that you may not be able to obtain sample clearance.
 This could be because you can’t get a music publisher to respond to you, or because you simply can’t afford the fees.
-Operating without sample clearance has its risks, but there are ways to minimize them if you can’t do everything by the books.
+Operating without sample clearance has its risks, which shouldn’t be taken lightly.

 What is Fair Use?